Zuehlke/machines-code-people/README.md

 We are using this Git repository, so contributing an article is as easy as contributing source code in any project.

-1) Clone this repository
+1. Clone this repository
-1) Copy the folder /articles/template to /articles/{yourFolderName})
+1. Copy the folder /articles/template to /articles/{yourFolderName})
-1) Add title, author and authorEmail to "content.md"
+1. Add title, author and authorEmail to "content.md"
-1) Commit, push and make the first pull request to get the title to the repository
+1. Commit, push and make the first pull request to get the title to the repository
-1) Write the article and continously update the main repository
+1. Write the article and continously update the main repository

 ### Write the article

 Write your article in the `content.md` file using the Markdown syntax.
+The syntax used is similar to the [GitHub Flavored Markdown syntax](https://guides.github.com/features/mastering-markdown/).

 Write your article in English.